eriksmets/SiiloExtensions/README.md

 Current features:
 =====

 * provides local push notifications if window is not in focus.
+The app needs to be open.
 * push notification includes
     * unread count
     * last sender